storj/storj/docs/blueprints/referral-manager-v1.md

 1. The existing token is implemented with 32 random bytes.
      - Is it safe to use across satellites?
      - If not, what should we use instead?
+2. How do we deal with authentication/permission between the referral manager and satellites?
+     - We only want the referral manager to be able to use the new endpoints on the satellite.
+How do we do this?